How to Calculate Your Losses After a Car Accident in Boston

 To calculate pain and suffering, we need evidence.
 Evidence includes doctors’ reports or testimony about the extent of your injuries.
 Medical doctors, as well as psychiatric doctors, may provide insight into your pain and suffering.
 Your own testimony about how pain and suffering have affected your life may also be presented.
 We can also use the testimony of people close to you to show how the accident has affected your life.
 Anything that shows how your life has been negatively impacted could be used to prove pain and suffering.

 There is no single way to determine these damages and there are several different methods in existence.
 Many attorneys calculate damages using the multiplier method or the per diem method.
-To determine the best way to calculate your pain and suffering damages, call our Cambridge car accident attorney today.
+You could negotiate the car accident settlement yourself.
+But to determine the best way to calculate your pain and suffering damages, call our Cambridge car accident attorney today.

 Methods of Calculating Pain and Suffering Damages After a Car Accident in Massachusetts